csce585-mlsystems/project-athena/README.md

 ## Option 1 [50% + 10%] (<= 3 groups)
 **White-box attack the vanilla Athena**

 In this task, students aim to generate adversarial examples based on the vanilla Athena in the context of the white-box threat model (Section III.F in Athena paper) and then evaluate the effectiveness of the crafted adversarial examples.
-Each group should aim to generate the adversarial examples using 1 - 2 attacks.
+Each group should aim to generate the adversarial examples using at most 2 attacks.
 For each attack, generate around five variants by varying tunable parameters.
+Evaluate the successful rate of the crafted adversarial examples on the vanilla Athena.
+Compare the adversarial examples generated in Task 2 with those generated in Task 1 and the baseline adversarial examples provided by us.

 ### Report:
 1. Introduce the approaches that are used in the task.
 2. Experimental settings --- the values of the tunable parameters for each variant.
-3. Evaluation and necessary analysis.
+3. Evaluation results and necessary analysis.
 4. Contribution of individual team members.
 5. Citations to all related works.